devgateway/costya/README.md

 The Makefile will call:

-    php -f costya.php -- -d 2021-01-21 -b billing-codes.json -t 533.37
+    php -f costya.php -- -d 2021-01-21 -b codes.csv -t 533.37

 ### `-d DATE`

 AWS invoice date, in any format that [PHP can parse](https://www.php.net/manual/en/datetime.formats.php).
 The script will query the calendar month before this date.

-### `-b BILLING_JSON`
+### `-b BILLING_CSV`

-A file that matches AWS `Project` tags with Expensify billing codes.
-Format:
+A CSV file that matches AWS `Project` tags with Expensify billing codes.
+If the first line doesn't contain a colon (`:`) character in the second column, it's considered a header and skipped.

-    {
-      "Project tag": "Billing code",
-      "": "Default billing code"
-    }

-A mandatory empty string project tag is a default billing code.
+The billing code in the first data line is the default code.
 Billing to this code shows a warning.
 It is used for:

 1. Billing of the tags that don't have a matching code.
 2. Adjusting for rounding errors, see `-t` argument description.